markwylde/msplat-cli/README.md

    mtk [global options] command [command options] [arguments...]

 COMMANDS:
-   project         tasks for managing projects service         tasks for managing services stack           tasks for managing stacks help, h         Shows a list of commands or help for one command
+   projects         tasks for managing projects services         tasks for managing services stacks           tasks for managing stacks help, h         Shows a list of commands or help for one command

 GLOBAL OPTIONS: